ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-interview-mode.md

 ## Running The Interview

 Once a guest is connected, a row of blue buttons will show up below the host and guest cameras.
-Use these buttons to change the layout of broadcast:
+Use these buttons to change the layout of the broadcast:

 {% inlineicon solo 38 %}Solo Icon{% endinlineicon %} Click SOLO to show the camera full screen.